TL;DR: Understand the fundraise process and why a quality pitch deck is important to investors looking at startups

 - Are these guys going to beat everyone?
 Do I want to win with them?

-- I like to have beer with nice, smart founders, but I want to invest in founders who will win.
+- I like to have a beer with nice, smart founders, but I want to invest in founders who will win.
 I want to focus on challenging founders to see how great they are.

 - I only really start to care about whether I like founders and can work with them once they help me get past my ‘crocodile brain’, the ‘fear gatekeeper’.
 I can focus on rapport then and dreaming of the potential, how I can help them achieve it.